ASFOpenSARlab/opensarlab-docker/Earthscope_InSAR_2023/README.md

 ---
-## **IRIS Container**
+## **EarthScope InSAR Container**
 ---

-Now that you have your Docker container running, you can follow these steps to navigate through your IRIS deployment.
+Now that you have your Docker container running, you can follow these steps to navigate through your EarthScope InSAR deployment.

 ---